 Note that it’s not unusual to see flights departing on Christmas Day, New Year’s Day, and sometimes the days immediately following or preceding the holidays that are cheaper than departures a few days out, depending on how they fall during the week.
 If you’re booking a holiday trip, use your booking engine’s flexible dates option to see which days will save you the most money.

 Spring break peak travel dates vary by destination but generally extend from late February through the beginning of April.
-Most colleges and universities have spring break in March or even late February; while families with school-age children vacation around Easter, which is usually in late March or April.
+Most colleges and universities have spring break in March or even late February; meanwhile, families with school-age children vacation around Easter, which is usually in late March or April.
 Watch out for higher fares to beach and family destinations like Florida and the Caribbean during this time.
 (See Top 25 Ways to Save on a Caribbean Vacation for more help.)

 If you’re visiting a destination that attracts the college set, such as Cancun or Punta Cana, but you’re looking to avoid wet T-shirt contests and noisy parties, here’s a tip.
 Take a look at this list from STA Travel, which outlines the spring break dates for American colleges and universities each year.
 Avoid planning your beach vacation around those dates.